crypblizz8/maison/README.md

 # Privy Quickstart Project

-This sample Next.js project is designed to help you hit the ground running with Privy's API.
+This sample Next.js project is designed to help you hit the ground running with Privy's `privy-browser` client.
 To run this project, you'll need the following:

 * The [MetaMask browser extension](https://metamask.io/download/) 🦊 (or other Ethereum wallet provider).
 * A Privy account.
 [Sign up](https://www.console.privy.io/sign-up) if you don't have one yet!